juanibiapina/resume/resume.md

 - Migrated an application from rails 2 to rails 4
 - Helped shape the office culture
-- Developed a project alone from conception to delivery
+- Developed a project from conception to delivery

 Technologies: